 Ultimately, Ditto’s family decided to leave things as is for now, considering their coverage a “good luck charm.”
 Of course, no one knows if they might have had a big vet expense as soon as they reduced or dropped their coverage, but sometimes it feels better to not take a chance.

 Have you ever reconsidered your pet insurance coverage?
-Our reps are just as good at helping you change the plan as they are at helping you get started, so it never hurts to call (800-511-9172) or e-mail us to re-evaluate the needs, even on a yearly basis.
+If you find yourself wondering “Why does pet insurance go up every year?” you may want to rethink your coverage.
+And when you want to compare pet insurance plans, our reps are just as good at helping you change the plan as they are at helping you get started, so it never hurts to call (855-977-2830) or e-mail us to re-evaluate the needs, even on a yearly basis

 --Lea Maxwell Embracing change since 2006